haileymgibbs/childcare-desert-analysis/Deserts x Head Start/Head Start State Estimates/Readme.md

 **4. Eligible children and access flags.**
 - `eligible_children = 10 × (avg_pct_poverty_under5 / 100)` — each row represents 10 children (per the underlying ACS block-group data), scaled by the estimated county poverty rate.
 - `other_all_zero` — TRUE where FCC, CCC, and Pre-K supply are all exactly 0.
-- `hs_any` — TRUE where Head Start supply is greater than 0 (this is an *any supply* threshold, not the ≥0.33 "adequate supply" threshold used in earlier versions of this analysis — the two are not interchangeable).
+- `hs_any` — TRUE where Head Start supply is greater than 0 (this is an *any supply* threshold, not the ≥0.33 "adequate supply" threshold used in earlier versions of this analysis — the two are not interchangeable and write-ups should flag that this does not mean eligible children have _adequate_ access to Head Start where all other licensed care is absent).
 - `hs_any_others_zero` — TRUE where both of the above hold: some Head Start supply, and zero supply of everything else.

 **5. Metrics.** Two percentages are reported throughout, and they answer different questions: